ChicagoAcademyofSciences/data-cleaning/workflows/data-validation-physical-specimens.markdown

 ## Physically reorganizing specimens by taxonomic group

 1. Once all specimens are labeled and accounted for, organize them by family, grouping the most related specimens with each other.
+Some of this physical reorganization can be done as new labels are applied to minimize specimen handling.

 1. Ensure that specimens are spaced apart sufficiently, and that each drawer has space for growth in the collection.